djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

 Acylphosphatase Homologs
 ========================

-In this tutorial we shall analyze the molecular dynamics (MD) trajectories of four acylphosphatase (AcP) homologs:
+In this tutorial, we shall analyze the molecular dynamics (MD) trajectories of four acylphosphatase (AcP) homologs:

 +------------+-----------+
 | PDB ID     | Organism  |